circlingchina/circling/README.md

 The entire site is built to the `_site` folder, which can be easily hosted on a static host such as netlify.

-There's no backend.
 Server side functionality are built via a collection of 3rd party services:
 - Authentication: [netlify auth](https://docs.netlify.com/visitor-access/identity/)
 - Blogposts: netlifycms.org
-- Event and User tables: airtable.com
+- The data (Events and Users) is stored in postgres, and access via an API server located in the [server/](server/) directory.

 ## Setup

 **Development**

-`npm run dev`

 For localhost development, setup a [.env](.env) file:

 `cp .env.sample .env`

 (this file is designed to hold sensitive data, and should not be checked into source control)

+To start the web server:

+`npm run dev`

 **Build**